elastic/ecs/rfcs/text/0023-match_only_text-data-type.md

 As a convention, ECS already sets `norms: false` on all `text` fields, so this setting should have no impact on performance.
 Setting `index_options: docs` only indexes the doc number and has already been recommended to reduce the disk usage needed for indexing.

 Negative performance or storage side-effects from this change are not expected, beyond the noted limitation that phrase and interval queries will run slower.

+### `.text` multi-fields

+Many ECS `keyword` type fields also include a `text` multi-field.
+Migrating those additional `text` multi-fields to `match_only_text` was initially considered as part of this proposal, but it was later decided to hold off and revisit migrating these multi-fields at a later time.

 ## Concerns